-Goodwill impairment testing is a two-step process.
+Traditionally, goodwill impairment testing is a two-step process.
 Step one involves comparing the fair value of the reporting units to its carrying amount.
 If the carrying amount of a reporting unit is greater than zero and its fair value is greater than its carrying amount, there is no impairment.
 If the reporting unit's carrying amount is greater than the fair value, the second step must be completed to measure the amount of impairment, if any.
-Step two involves calculating the implied fair value of goodwill by deducting the fair value of all tangible and intangible assets, excluding goodwill, of the reporting unit from the fair value of the reporting unit as determined in step one.
-The implied fair value of goodwill determined in this step is compared to the carrying value of goodwill.
-If the implied fair value of goodwill is less than the carrying value of goodwill, an impairment loss is recognized equal to the difference.
+Step two involves calculating an implied fair value of goodwill.